batcodegen/themovieapp/README.md

 ## Getting Started

 To set up your project locally.
-Get a local copy up and running follow these simple example steps.
+Get a local copy up and running follow below steps.

 ### Prerequisites